Kevin Long (skateboarder)

-Kevin 'Spanky' Long (born August 6, 1984) is an American professional skateboarder.
+Kevin Michael "Spanky" Long (born August 6, 1984) is an American professional skateboarder.
 Long's skateboarding stance is goofy.

 Early life

 Long was born in Oak Park, California, United States (U.S.).
 Long grew up skateboarding in California's Agoura Hills, which is just north of the Valley area and the nickname "Spanky" was created by a friend of Long's older brother.
 Long was a homeschool student but advised against it in a 2003 interview: "Basically I’d say homeschool is a bad idea for anybody—it’s just one step closer to dropping out.
 Because you have to teach it to yourself and it’s harder than it is at an actual school."